bodnaristvan/JSHint.tmbundle/README.md

 This is a TextMate 2 JSHint plugin using the npm package version of JSHint.

+Note: since JSHint stopped caring about style issues, I've decided to create a more generic javascript hinter bundle, that uses both JSHint and JSCS.
+The project is called [JavascriptHinter.tmbundle](https://github.com/bodnaristvan/JavascriptHinter.tmbundle), it uses the system installed version of jshint and jscs, and displays hint warnings in the gutter, supported by TextMate in the latest beta versions.
+I've tried to keep the functionality of this project to make switching as painless as possible, but let me know if you run into troubles using the new one!

 ![Screenshot of JSHint.tmbundle running in TextMate](http://f.cl.ly/items/1G3X0o3x0z0D2d323T3x/Screen%20Shot%202013-11-14%20at%201.27.33%20AM.png)

 Originally forked from the [JSHint.tmbundle by oost](https://github.com/oost/JSHint.tmbundle) to make a few bugfixes, but ended up creating a full rewrite instead.